JackCaff/PandS-Project2020/README.md

 ***Fisher's Iris Data Set***
 ============================

-The Fisher Iris Data set was first introduced by biologist *Ronald Fisher* in his 1936 paper " *The use of multiple measurments in taxonomic problems*.
+The Fisher Iris Data set was first introduced by biologist *Ronald Fisher* in his 1936 paper " *The use of multiple measurments in taxonomic problems* ".
 The data set comprises of 150 records captured under 5 attributes for three related species of ***Iris Flower***.
 These attributes include: <br>
 1. Petal Length. <br>
 2. Petal Width. <br>
 3. Sepal Length. <br>